 - A copy of your most recent school report ready to upload (PDF or word format)

-- A personal reference from an Aboriginal community member which addresses the selection criteria (PDF or work format, maximum 400 words)
+- A personal reference which addresses the selection criteria (PDF or work format, maximum 400 words)

-- A supporting statement from your Principal which addresses the selection criteria (PDF or word format, maximum 400 words)
+- A reference from your Principal which addresses the selection criteria (PDF or word format, maximum 400 words)

 Draft Paper Application Form